Skip to content

 from senxor.log import setup_console_logger

-from senxor.proc import apply_colormap, enlarge, get_colormaps, normalize
+from senxor.proc import apply_colormap, colormaps, enlarge, normalize

-# Choose the colormap `inferno` from the built-in cv2 colormaps.
+# Choose the colormap `inferno`

-cmap = get_colormaps("inferno", namespace="cv", n=1024)
+cmap = colormaps["inferno"]

 if __name__ == "__main__":